-Shifts shall not exceed forty-eight (48) hours duration, commencing at 0700 hours7 o'clocka.m.
-Regular overtime is time worked by a Firefighter Paramedic, #Engineer, •or Captain, beyond forty-eight (48) hours in the standard fire duty cycle.
+Shifts shall not exceed forty-eight (48) hours duration, commencing at 0700 hours.
+Regular overtime is time worked by a Firefighter Paramedic, Engineer, or Captain beyond forty-eight (48) hours in the standard fire duty cycle.
 For purposes of computing regular overtime, vacation, sick and compensatory time shall be considered time worked.